himmelblau-idm/site/mkdocs/docs/advanced/Ubuntu-and-Debian-Repos.md

-# Ubuntu and Debian Repository Mirrors
+# Ubuntu and Debian Repositories

 Himmelblau packages for Debian and Ubuntu are distributed through public APT repositories: